anebz/cloud/Accreditations/aws_developer_associate.md

 > Encrpytion

-* EBS supports in-flight encryption and also at rest encryption using KMS
+* EBS supports in-flight encryption and also at-rest encryption using KMS
 * To encrypt a volume: create an encrypted snapshot of the volume, restore the volume from the encrypted snapshot, mount it
 * An encrypted EBS volume always creates an encrypted snapshot, which always creates an encrypted EBS volume
 * Encryption by default is a region-specific setting.
 If enabled for a region, it can't be disabled for individual volumes or snapshots in that region

-### ECS
+### 1.2.
+ECS

-A scalable container orchestration service supporting docker.
-It uses Fargate for serverless, or you can use EC2 for more control.
+A scalable container orchestration service supporting Docker.
+For serverless use Fargate, for more control use EC2.
 First upload the image to ECR, elastic container registry.
 ECS connects to ECR and deploys the images.

 To log in, run `aws ecr get-login`, use the output to login to ECR, and then pull the image with `docker pull REPOSITORY URI : TAG`

-* To allow the container to access SQS, the policy must be attached to the ECS Task's execution role
+* To allow the container to access SQS, the policy must be attached to the ECS **Task**'s execution role
 * To use X-Ray with ECS, create a separate Docker image to run the X-Ray daemon, add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.
 * If the container should share storage, use Fargate launch
 * When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.

-### Lambda
+### 1.3.
+Lambda

 Lambda is priced based on number of requests (first 1M free, then $0.2 per 1M requests) and duration.
 Lambda automatically scales out, not up.

 > Function

 With an alias you can create many versions of Lambda functions. `$LATEST` is always the last version of code you uploaded to Lambda.
 Use Lambda versioning and aliases to point the apps to a specific version if you don't want to use `$LATEST`.
 If the app has an alias instead of `$LATEST`, it won't automatically use new code when you upload it. `$LATEST` can't be configured in an ARN, use Alias instead.

-With aliases, you can route some traffic to the new Lambda version.
+Aliases can be used to route some traffic to different Lambda versions.

 To reuse execution context, package only the modules the function requires and move the initialization of the RDS connection outside the handler function.
 To avoid hard-coding information, use environment variables.

-Environment variables can't exceed 4KB, and you can use as many as you want. so if encrypted data must be passed to the function, use envelope encryption and reference the data as file within the code.
-Using an envelope encryption, the network load is much lower.
-For lower files, you can use Encryption SDK and pack the encrypted file with the Lambda function.
+Environment variables can't exceed 4KB, and you can use as many as you want. so if encrypted data must be passed to the function, use envelope encryption and reference the *data as file* within the code.
+For smaller files, you can use Encryption SDK and pack the encrypted file with the Lambda function.

+To improve startup time, include the dependencies in the deployment package along with the code.

 For temporary storage that won't be necessary after the function finishes, use /tmp directory up to 512MB and delete the files at the end of the function.
-Use DynamoDB to store session data across functions
+Use DynamoDB to store session data across functions.

 A Publish version is a snapshopt copy of a function code and config in the latest version.
 Config can't be changed and it has a unique ARN which can't be modified.